smarthomeNG/plugins/appletv/README.md

 ### items.yaml

 Here comes a list of all possible items.
+#### name (string)
+Contains the name of the device, will be filled by autodetection on plugin startup

 #### artwork_url (string)
 Contains a URL to the artwork of the currently played media file (if available).